 For example, stomach sleepers will probably be wildly uncomfortable on a super-plush mattress because they will constantly need to readjust so they don’t sink down.
-Their spines and backs will be all out of whack, causing pain.
+Their spines and backs will be all out of whack, which can cause pain.
 Let’s go over the best mattresses for the four most common sleeping positions.

-Side sleeping is the most popular choice for most of us, and it’s also the healthiest!
-Side sleeping keeps the posture neutral, decreases the risk of snoring, and improves circulation.
-It’s also the healthiest position for pregnant women.
+Side sleeping is the most popular choice for most of us, and it can also be the healthiest!
+Side sleeping keeps the posture neutral, decreases the risk of snoring, and can improve circulation in pregnant women.

 Side sleepers should choose a mattress that cushions their shoulders, hips, and other pressure points, while also keeping their spine straight.
 A medium or medium-firm mattress should do the trick.